What is the Construction Industry Scheme?

 In most circumstances, such as tools or supplies, it will be obvious if they were purchased solely for the sake of your firm.
 If you use anything for both business and personal purposes, such as a phone or a vehicle, you should preserve records – phone bills, mileage logs, and so on – so that the right amount of business use can be determined.

 Instead of claiming the actual business expenses you spent, you may be able to claim a lump sum amount equivalent to the 'trading allowance.'
-In the construction industry, VAT is no longer transmitted between VAT-registered enterprises.
-It is no longer necessary for suppliers to charge or receive VAT from their clients.
+For most CIS-qualifying services between VAT-registered entities, the VAT Domestic Reverse Charge means the customer (not the supplier) accounts for the VAT.

 Instead, principal contractors essentially charge themselves VAT for the services of subcontractors and pay HMRC the money that would have been paid to the subcontractor in their VAT returns.
 The new requirements also apply to commodities when they are offered in conjunction with CIS-specified services.